 - The Shane Twins, best known for playing the Gymini in WWE (they were also The Johnsons in TNA and made jobber-to-the-stars appearances in WWF under their real names)

 - Nicole and Brianna Garcia, better known as Nikki and Brie, the Bella Twins.

-- There are the Blossom Twins, Hannah and Holly from OVW and Pro Wrestling EVE fame.
+- There are the Blossom Twins, Hannah and Holly from OVW, TNA, and Pro Wrestling EVE fame.